Gabrieba/Pathfinder/README.md

 ## Future improvements
 - Display of error messages directly in the dataform window, instead of leaving the window
-- Implementation of characters deleting in a text field
-- Implementation of text editing cursor
-- Real-time characters display in the text fields
 - Implementation of other pathfinder algorithms : DFS, BFS, Bellman-Ford, ...
-- Implementation of other heuristic functions : Manhattan, Euclidean, Octile and Chebyshev
 - Comparison of algorithm execution times
 - Real-time graphic display
 - Self graph construction through a graphic display on a grid